JunS1/kiwilink-web/README.md

 You can access KiwiLink here: https://stinder-3b3b6.web.app/

-You can create an account by just signing up with an email and password.
+You can create an account by just signing up with an email and password or you can use our demo account!
+Email: demokiwilink@gmail.com
+Password: securepassword

 Then, you'll be able to edit your profile information.
-Lastly, you can visit the
-'For You' or 'Explore' page to see other users and befriend them!
+Lastly, you can visit the 'For You' or 'Explore' page to see other users and befriend them!

 ## Available Scripts